Super-Kenil/super-detype/README.md

 ### How to Use
 * In your terminal
 * It's Recommended to wrap the path with "quotes" to select folders with spaces
+* **First arguement:** should be the path of your typescript project's directory which you want to convert
+* **Second arguement:** should be the path of destination where you want to save your converted project

 ```
 super-detype "<typescript-project-directory>" "<output-directory>"
 ```
 <br/>

-> [!TIP]
-* First arguement: should be the path of your typescript project's directory which you want to convert
-* Second arguement: should be the path of destination where you want to save your converted project

 Supports:
 1. React (Tested)